isomerpages/moe-chijtp/_cca/Clubs & Societies/IJ Media Club.md

 ![](/images/IJ%20Media%20Club%201.jpg)

 IJ Media Club provides the opportunity for students to be involved in photography, videography, as well as the setting up of audio-visual systems to support school-wide events and activities.
 As such, members will be trained in the handling of DSLR cameras, mobile photography and videography techniques, and the post-production of their works through editing tools such as Adobe Photoshop and iMovie.
-Ample hands-on learning opportunities will also be provided for members with at least two outdoor field shoots organised in a year (subject to change due to the prevailing safe management measures).
+Ample hands-on learning opportunities will also be provided for members with at least two outdoor field shoots organised in a year.

 In addition, all IJ Media Club members are encouraged to participate in national and international photography and videography competitions to gain greater exposure.
-Some competitions that our Media Club members participated in 2021 include the N.E.mation!
-2022 storyboarding competition and the Canon Youth Photography Awards 2021.
+Some competitions that our Media Club members participated in 2022 include the N.E.mation!
+2022 storyboarding competition and the SYFgoesOnline!
+2022 Pixel Perfect.